 Whitemoose Lake lies to the southeast from Otter Lake.
-The lake lies north to south and is about 7 km long by 1 km wide (at its widest point).
+The lake stretches north to south and is about 7 km long by 1 km wide (at its widest point).
 It is actually two lakes connected by a very narrow shallow connecting channel.
 Whitemoose flows into the Churchill River and therefore holds an excellent population of walleye and pike.

 Both species can be caught throughout the body of water, however the most consistent walleye success is found off the edge of the island cluster, in the main lake - and off the larger island, located in the smaller north end of the lake.

 Northern pike are best fished in small bays, inlets and along the shorelines.
-Walleye average 1 kg (2.2 lbs), while larger pike running to 5 kg (11l bs) are not uncommon.
+Walleye average 1 kg (2.2 lbs), while larger pike running up to 5 kg (11l bs) are not uncommon.

 There are two aluminum boats stored on a rocky point in the lake.
 Motors must be taken in with the guests upon arrival.
 There is a floating dock - able to tie up the plane/boat.
 The shore is very rocky and shore lunch is best prepared at the boat dock.